-Headed back to school?
-Care for the environment with some gorgeous reusable bags perfect for hauling things to and from school!
-Act now to get 10% off your entire shopping cart thru 10/1/17.
-Use code school2017 at checkout.
+Spring is here!
+Start a new season right by stocking up on gorgeous reusable bags and you'll be ready to shop all year long!
+Act now to get 10% off your entire shopping cart thru 6/1/18.
+Use code spring2018 at checkout.
 SHOP NOW

 ConservingNow EnviroGrants for Teachers

 We are inviting applications from teachers to be considered for funding of a classroom project that will educate students on sustainable living and being more earth-friendly.

 Teachers at elementary, middle and high schools in the U.S. are eligible to apply.
 EnviroGrants are not available for preschools or homeschools.

 Each week, we will award one grant of $100 (VISA Gift Card) to one teacher to help cover the winning project’s cost.

 When To Apply

 Applications are accepted and reviewed on a rolling basis throughout the year.
 Teachers only need to apply once per school year.
 Applications will remain under consideration for a grant award during that school year.

 One EnviroGrant of $100 will be awarded each week.

 - Your project(s) must be focused on environmental education: sustainability, being earth-friendly, and similar topics.